The 4 Operations and The 400 Math Facts:

 All students need the complete concept-procedure integration of the four operations through fractions and decimals because much of the mathematical structure of algebra IS based on the four operations through fractions and decimals: the order of operations to simplify variable expressions and the inverse order of operations to solve variable equations.

 To cover this voluminous and essential foundation in elementary grades mathematics, I have created two seminars: Making Math Real: The 4 Operations and the 400 Math Facts (4 Ops) and Making Math Real: Fractions, Decimals, and Advanced Place Value (FDAP).
-At 12 days each, these are the two longest seminars the Making Math Real Institute offers, and since they provide the critical foundation for all future mathematics, they are the only two large-scale (seminars of 10 or more days) institute courses offered once per year, every year.
+At 12 “in-person” days each, these are the two longest seminars the Making Math Real Institute offers, and since they provide the critical foundation for all future mathematics, they are the only two large-scale institute courses offered every Fall semester in rotation.

 In the appropriate developmental sequence, I intend for Making Math Real: The 4 Operations and the 400 Math Facts to precede Making Math Real: Fractions, Decimals, and Advanced Place Value because much of the content in FDAP is a direct extension and application of the 4 Ops content:

 MMRI Recommended Course Sequence Guide for Elementary and Middle School

 To see the complete MMRI RCSG, click here.

 - 4 Ops provides the concepts of place and place value for ones, tens, and hundreds; FDAP continues with advanced concepts and applications of place and place value for the thousands through the billions